-- 1. To develop and document a programme of appraisal for staff.
+- 1. To develop and document a programme of appraisal for support staff and professional growth cycle for teachers .
 This programme is to form part of the College's Performance Management System. - 2.
-To help staff to develop professionally and to improve teaching techniques or working practices. - 3.
-The appraisal of staff is the responsibility of the Board of Trustees. - 4.
+To help staff to develop professionally and to improve teaching techniques or working practices through reflective practice. - 3.
+The appraisal of support and the engagement of teachers in the professional growth cycle is the responsibility of the Board of Trustees. - 4.
 The responsibility may reasonably be delegated to the Principal who may in turn delegate further. - 5.
-Every member of the staff will have a job description which will form the basis for their performance appraisal. - 6.
-Performance is appraised against an agreed set of performance indicators developed in consultation with each member of staff. - 7.
-All staff are to be appraised in a professional, evidence-based and developmental manner, in accordance with the requisite legislation. - 8.
+Every member of the staff will have a job description which will form the basis for their performance appraisal or professional growth cycle. - 6. support staff Performance is appraised against an agreed set of performance indicators developed in consultation with each member of staff. - 7.
+All teachers are to enter into the professional growth cycle in a professional, evidencebased, reflective and developmental manner, in accordance with the requisite legislation. - 8.
 Every staff member is entitled to the professional development time required to meet the objectives of their personal development plan (as agreed to in consultation with the Principal) and within the limits set by the budget approved for staff training. - 9.
 Staff needs are identified and recommendations for staff training are forwarded to the Professional Development Co-ordinator. - 10.
 All results of performance appraisal are confidential to the person being appraised, their appraiser, and the Principal.
 Where appropriate, and with the permission of the person being appraised, the results may be presented and reviewed by relevant colleagues. - 11.
 Staff will review the performance appraisal system as part of the review of Performance Management System each year.